How to Implement a Successful Guest Satisfaction Strategy in Your Hotel

 The final step in our guest satisfaction strategy is responding to reviews!
 This might seem like an arduous, pointless task, but in reality, it’s a very important one.

 Before applying a strategy whereby you aim to respond to reviews left by guests about your establishment, imagine you’re a traveller intending to book a hotel.
-The guest journey can be long and complex, and travellers often have to consult multiple sites before making a reservation (take a look at our ebook on review portal statistics for more information about this).
+The guest journey can be long and complex, and travellers often have to consult multiple sites before making a reservation .
+Take a look at our whitepaper: Guide to the evolution of the online review industry in Europe for review portal statistics.
 What would they think of a hotel or restaurant’s TripAdvisor page if the establishment didn’t reply to reviews whether positive or negative?
 The first reaction would, of course, be to assume that the establishment doesn’t take a great deal of interest in customer satisfaction.
 Meanwhile, a page containing regular responses to reviews left by customers will have a positive impact on users’ perception.
 And also increase the establishment’s chances of taking a booking.

 It’s important to reply to reviews, regardless of their nature.
-With regard to negative reviews which, naturally, monopolise your attention, read through this guide on how to manage criticism.
+With regard to negative reviews which, naturally, monopolise your attention, read through this guide on Complaint Management.

 Smart and quick answers